Derrick Lonsdale: Autism

 Analysing the findings in the latter study, autism researchers say that while secretin may have "affect[ed] gastrointestinal function, [which] may have influenced bowel function that in turn limited the discomfort children feel, but this does not constitute a substantial behavioural change".

 Child violence

 In 2002 Lonsdale caused controversy when he linked child violence (children killing other children) to dietary deficiencies rather than the accepted social causes.
 Lonsdale put this down to 'high calorie malnutrition' where children overeat high calories foods that lack vital nutrients resulting in an upset to 'brain balance'.
 He pointed the finger at a range of 'normal' foods as well as generally accepted junk foods.

+Personal life and death

+Lonsdale was born on April 22, 1924, in The Fylde, Lancashire, England, to Edward and Kate Lonsdale.
+He turned 100 on April 22, 2024, and died in Cleveland, Ohio, on May 2, 2024.

 Books

 Lonsdale has written several books, including: